 “We loved service, attention to detail, simplicity of planning and no headache with fund transfer!” – Karina D.

-With Presently, children’s toys will be cherished for longer and parents will finally be able experience stress-free gifting.
-Organize a group gift for your child or loved one to collectively provide them with a truly meaningful gift.
+With Presently, children’s toys will be cherished for longer and parents will finally be able to experience stress-free gifting.
+Now that you know the truth about gifting, organize a group gift for your child or loved one to collectively provide them with a truly meaningful gift.

 There were 173 total responses to the survey conducted through Google Forms.
 The primary objective was to collect data on parent gifting preferences.
 Participants were recruited via various Facebook groups, representing parents of kids 0-18 (90%) and 18+ (10%) across the U.S., representing various communities to mitigate potential survey bias.
 The survey consisted of 10 open-ended questions and multiple choice questions.
 Open ended answers were then coded into categories in order to assess the frequency of similar phrases/preferences.
 Answers were analyzed on the basis of a child’s age-range (0-3, 4-9, 10-13, 14-17) with parents of children 18+ filtered out for questions on current gift shopping and toy usage since their children have aged out of the kids category.

 Presently is a group-gifting platform that gives people an easy way to contribute to a single gift, together.
 Designed for kids and adults alike, Presently enables communities to gift better, choosing quality over quantity.
 Organize a group gift here.